-STANFORD, Calif. -- The U.S. Surgeon General is calling vaping an epidemic among adolescents.
+STANFORD, Calif.
+(KFSN) -- The U.S. Surgeon General is calling vaping an epidemic among adolescents.
 More than 3.6 million U.S. teens, including one in five high school students and one in 20 middle school students used e-cigarettes last year.
 Twenty-one percent of high school seniors vaped in the past month.
 And according to Stanford University researchers, most kids don't realize the very serious health risks they are facing.

 Christian Hernandez knows you probably don't approve of his Juul habit.
 That's the popular e-cigarette that delivers a hefty dose of nicotine in kid-friendly flavors.
 However, Christian isn't concerned, even after hearing the warnings.

 Hernandez said, "II think about other things I could put in my body, I'd rather have just nicotine and or Juul than everything else."

 And that behavior is why Stanford University developmental psychologist, Bonnie Halpern-Felsher, Ph.D. and Professor of Pediatrics worries teens don't fully understand the true harm of Juul.

 Halpern-Felsher explained, "This has about 41, 42 milligrams of nicotine per pod.
 So that's equivalent to one to two packs of cigarettes."